-Data or you can say, whatever the information you share online and offline, is probably the single most valuable asset in the modern world.
+Data, or you can say, whatever information you share online and offline, is probably the single most valuable asset in the modern world.
 It has dragged CEOs and world-renowned personalities to courtrooms and senate meetings and made companies multi-billion-dollar ventures.

 It all boils down to this unit of information that everyone (including web apps, software applications development, and programming languages) is influencing every second of our lives.